CoffeeAndCode/rubocop_method_order/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+Make sure that the project has no errors when running `bundle exec rake` which will run `rubocop` on the project source and `bundle exec rake test`.

 To release a new version, update the version number in `lib/rubocop_method_order/version.rb`, run `bin/build` and commit the checksum into git, and then run `bundle exec rake release`, which will create a git tag for the version, push